-Who Decides if We Are Willing?
+Who Decides Who Is Willing?

-As we look out over the quiet landscape of Northwestern Ontario, many of us in Melgund Township, Borups Corners, and Dyment are trying to make sense of the latest updates regarding the Revell Site.
 The Nuclear Waste Management Organization (NWMO) recently shared details about their federal mandate and the progress of the Deep Geological Repository project.
 While the paperwork moves forward in Ottawa, we are left wondering how these high-level decisions translate to the reality of living right next door to a proposed nuclear waste site.

 What We Are Learning

 The Nuclear Waste Management Organization explains that their path was set back in 2007 when the federal government chose their specific plan for managing used nuclear fuel.
 According to their documents, the site selection process is now considered ‘satisfied’ because they have received the ‘willingness’ of proximate communities.
-They also point to a 2024 parliamentary vote as proof of broad support for the Deep Geological Repository as the safest method for long-term waste management.
-Essentially, the NWMO suggests that the major decisions have been made, and they are now moving into detailed licensing and site characterization.

 The Reality Check